 In general, you know where you stand legally in each state regarding cannabis.
 The same can’t be said for CBD.
-Most states permit its use even if many of them don’t have specific legislation.
+Most states permit its use even if many don’t have specific legislation.
 However, obscure local and county laws can confuse residents.

 What Are the Marijuana Laws in Mississippi?

-On November 3, 2020, 74% of voters said ‘yes’ to Initiative 65, a measure to legalize medical marijuana.
+On November 3, 2020, 74% of voters said ‘yes’ to Initiative 65, legalizing medical marijuana in the state.

 Cannabis Penalties in Mississippi

 The sale of any amount of cannabis in Mississippi is a felony and carries jail time of up to three years.
 Once the amount exceeds 500 grams, the maximum sentence increases to 20 years.
-Incidentally, selling to a minor or within 1500 feet of a church, school, or another designated area, is a felony that carries double prison time and fines.
+Incidentally, selling to a minor or within 1500 feet of a church, school, or another designated area is a felony that carries double prison time and fines.